 Is participation a requirement?

 Participation in chapter activities is not a requirement for membership.
 Phi Theta Kappa’s constitution requires only that a member make and maintain a certain grade point average.
-No service activities may be required of members, nor may the chapter withhold basic benefits from a member in good standing.
 However, you will certainly want to consider the benefits of participating in the many programs available through Phi Theta Kappa membership.
 Benefits include personal growth, leadership enhancement and resume enhancement.